psu13/mutable-hakyll/posts/i-am-malenia-blade-of-miquella.md

 items and upgrade materials before getting on with the business of "progressing" the game.
 Of course, the main places to do this seem to also be the most hostile to low level characters (poisoned swamps, towns built on lava, that sort of thing) and as always some of these schemes involve dying on purpose.
-But as always, as long as you are good at running away, you can get yourself a pretty powerful setup fairly quickly.
+But, as long as you are good at running away, you can get yourself a pretty powerful setup fairly quickly.

 The best things to go after, in order of easiness are: